miquido/draive/README.md

 - **⚙️ Function-oriented design**: Utilizes basic programming concepts, allowing you to represent complex programs as simple functions.
 - **🏗️ Composable and reusable**: Combine functions to create complex programs, while retaining the ability to use them individually.
 - **📊 Diagnostics and metrics**: Offers extensive tools for measuring and debugging complex functionalities.
+- **🔄 Fully typed and asynchronous**: Ensures type safety and efficient asynchronous operations for modern Python apps.

 ## 🧱 What can you build with draive?